Squarerootofpi/lessons/seminary_bom_2024/15 Oct 2024 - Tithing, Temple, and Family History.md

 What is something you feel the Lord would have you do to continue participating in temple and family history work?
 What difference will this make in your life?

+# Tomorrow: Bring something that represents a talent you have